AElGohary002/portfolio/index.md

 - Collaborated with stakeholders in accordance with the agile software development methodology, including requirements gathering, adhering to best coding practices, and ensuring robust post-launch maintenance.

+- Utilised SQL to identify and analyse KPIs, translating data insights into actionable business requirements, aligning them with strategic objectives.

+- Maintained data integrity by managing databases and resolving over 100 user-reported issues.

+- Developed PowerBI dashboards for revenue, employee, and hiring data to support informed business decisions for over 10 sales teams.

 ### GCSE Physics Tutor - MyTutor

+- Provided personalized physics tutoring to 5 GCSE students, addressing individual academic challenges via tailored techniques to match each student’s learning style, assuring improved comprehension.
+Resulting in an average of a 20% increase across cohort through scheduling and planning sessions, and preparing presentations.

 ### Software Developer - Enactus Sheffield

+- Maintaining data security, designing and maintaining project websites, managing website operations, and conducting research to identify optimal hosting solutions and data protection strategies.
+Developed web application for ongoing projects resulting in a 47% traffic increase to website.

 ### Project Management Intern - Siemens Egypt

+- Engaged with sales and technical teams in planning and executing generator service projects, reducing operational costs by 9% over a quarter while monitoring project progress through KPI tracking and project management tools like Jira, guaranteeing 80% on time completion of deliverables and adherence to scope across 4 project

 ---